scipiou/PrimeFactorization/README.md

 All the paths can be either abosulute or relative to the current working directory.

 ## Example usage in Command Line
 PrimeFactorization.ConsoleApp.exe C:\files\files.txt outputFiles
 PrimeFactorization.ConsoleApp.exe C:\files\files.txt

+## Notes
+If a line from file cannot to parsed to ulong type "error" line will be appended in the result files.